knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Remember the [Priority of Constituencies](http://www.w3.org/TR/html-design-principles/#priority-of-constituencies):

 	* In case of conflict, consider users over authors (developers/designers) over implementors (tool creators?) over specifiers (other stakeholders?) over theoretical purity.
 In other words costs or difficulties to the user should be given more weight than costs to authors; which in turn should be given more weight than costs to implementors; which should be given more weight than costs to authors of the spec itself, which should be given more weight than those proposing changes for theoretical reasons alone.
-Of course, it is preferred to make things better for multiple constituencies at once. (paraphrased)
+Of course, it is preferred to make things better for multiple constituencies at once. (paraphrased; need to work a bit more to clarify how this applies here)

-1. No one user is more important than another user.
+1. No single user is more important than another user.

 	* e.g. mobile users need the same access to the same content as desktop users, disabled users need the same access to the same content as able users, etc.

 1. Usability tests are for identifying problems, not for generating suggestions.

 	* Users might think they know how to solve these problems, but they’re probably wrong.

 	* They aren’t the experts, you are.

 	* Usability test summaries should identify 	problems, but not mention any user-generated suggested solutions.
 Solutions should be determined by experts on your team.

-1. Usability testing should only ever focus on one area at a time, e.g. either content, look-and-feel, functionality.
+1. Usability testing should only ever focus on one area at a time, e.g. either content, look-and-feel, or functionality.
 If you want to test multiple areas, conduct separate usability tests.

 1. You’re building for the web, so use web-compatible technologies.

-	* Create content using plain text, [Markdown](https://en.wikipedia.org/wiki/Markdown), or HTML, not in Microsoft Word (and especially not PDFs or PowerPoint).
+	* Create content using plain text, [Markdown](https://en.wikipedia.org/wiki/Markdown), or HTML; not in Microsoft Word (and especially not PDFs or PowerPoint).

 	* If possible, design *in the browser* using CSS, not in software designed for print, like Photoshop, Illustrator, or InDesign (and especially not in non-design software like PowerPoint, Word, etc).